eprzenic/SmartThings-Raspberry-Arduino/README.md

 Step 4
 smartthign HTTP device type modified to send post commands to the raspberry server and parse the return to.
-I have 5 of these device type configured in
+I have 5 of these device type configured in smartthings point to  5 virtual (alais) ip address so the smartthing device id are unique to the devices.

+The device type are configured as switches to add scheduling and logic from Rule Machine or Smart Rules.